AGiv-lab/reading-notes/README.md

 **Growth Mindset**

-Advancing and scaling action through encouaging thought models.
+Advancing and scaling action through encouraging thought models.

 *The view you adopt for yourself profoundly affects the way you lead your life -Carol Dweck*